-To arrange any sessions with them, or to discuss the possibility of working with your institution, please get in touch.
+To arrange any sessions with them, or to discuss the possibility of working with your institution, click here to get in touch.

 I manage the Education Liaison and Outreach Team at Middlesex University.
 Following the completion of my studies with a BA English Studies and an MA in Arts Criticism, I have been working in the education sector since 2001 and have been at Middlesex University from 2004.
 I started my career in the education sector through working as a Student Ambassador and have been promoting the benefits and rewards of Higher Education since.

 At Middlesex my focus has been leading the team in managing key stakeholder relationships, specifically with schools and colleges in the UK.
 I have a special interest in Outreach and Widening Participation work and enjoy working with all of our audiences in the large number of projects we deliver.

 My role involves working with school and college staff, understanding the needs of their students and working collaboratively to engage and support young people age 16+ into successful futures.
 I work with colleagues across the university to organise and deliver events and workshops both on our Hendon campus and in colleges and schools.

 Having previously taught GCSE and A level Business Studies, Psychology and Sociology, I recognise the importance of ensuring students are well prepared for the transition to higher education.
 I work with our partner schools and colleges to equip students with the skills, knowledge and mindset they need to succeed.
 I feel privileged to work with like-minded colleagues both within Middlesex University and across our partner institutions who share my desire to increase the life chances and opportunities of the students we work with.